|

 a marked block -- with any modifications you made.
 You may save all

-format (SSCF) format, or as ASCII text files.
-The 'default save' button saves the existing file (with any modifications
+format, in Sable format (ExpeData), or as ASCII text files.
+The 'standard format' button saves the existing file (with any modifications

-you have made with transformations, smoothing, etc.) under the existing
+you have made with transformations, smoothing, etc.) under a new file name of your choice.

-If 'default save' was not clicked, after selecting the channels to save, the file format selection window appears, as shown below:
+If 'standard format' was not clicked, after selecting the channels to save, the file format selection window appears, as shown below:

 all of the data that can be contained in binary files.
 The major exception